kubeflow/website/content/docs/guides/gcp-e2e.md

     docker push ${UI_IMG_PATH}
     ```

+    The push may take a few minutes to complete.
+You should see Docker progress
+    updates in your command window.

+1. Wait until the process is complete, then you should see your new container
+   image listed on the [Container Registry page][gcp-container-registry]
+   on the GCP console.

 ### Create a ksonnet component

-To deploy the web UI to the cluster, again create a ksonnet component.
+To deploy the web UI to the cluster, you need another ksonnet component.
 This
 time, use ksonnet's built-in `deployed-service` prototype.
 The component
 creates the deployment and load balancer so you can connect with your Flask
 server from outside the cluster.

-1. Move back into your ksonnet project directory:
+1. Move back into your ksonnet application directory:

     ```
-    cd ${HOME}/kubeflow-introduction/ksonnet-kubeflow
+    cd ${HOME}/kubeflow-introduction/${DEPLOYMENT_NAME}_ks_app
     ```

 1. [Generate][ks-generate] the component from its prototype: